-A practical application of leadership and management theories in professional nursing practice and delivery of health care.
+A practical application of leadership and management theories and contemporary issues.
+Students practice professional nursing in a variety of health care settings under the mentorship of a preceptor.
 Clinical/Laboratory component.
-Prerequisites: NU 473, 484.
+Prerequisites: NU 408, 473, 484.
 Co-requisites: NU 406, 407.
+Fee required.